wordsmythe/employer-test/README.md

 * Tell me about a time where values were considered as part of making a tough decision.
 How did values affect the outcome?

 ### Leadership / Management
+* What does it feel like to receive feedback from you?
+From other leaders?
 * Do managers regularly meet 1-1 with their reports?
 * How responsive is your management to your questions and concerns?
 * What does success look like for a manager here?
 How about failure?